 They can be roughly summarised in three forms of compassion.
-It became, the ideal was – and it was partially actualised – as a sort of welfare state, with hospitals, even for animals.
+The ideal was – and it was partially actualised – a sort of welfare state, with hospitals, even for animals.
 Trees were planted on the long roads, wells were dug, and this was successful.
-The country – the prosperity of the country – did, in fact, make a great surge.
-The next was proper relations between the… Of the classical relationships: teacher-pupil, parents-children and so on.
-Lastly, individual morality.
+The prosperity of the country did, in fact, make a great surge.
+The next was proper relations between the classical relationships: teacher-pupil, parents-children and so on.
+And lastly, individual morality.
 These were the three.

 The Indian presentation, the Indian mind, is not the same as the mind of the people here or the mind of the people in China.
 It’s the sort of urbane and rational presentation in Plato’s dialogues, for instance, where, when the man simply refuses to see, Socrates says, “Well, I don’t know how I can help you anymore.
 We’d better leave the point.”
 Rational principle is laid down, and then the individuals are expected to apply that principle to individual cases.